 - Conclusions and Suggestions.
 Conclusions are a summary of the study's main findings, which are answers to the research objectives.
 Suggestions are formulated based on research findings.
 The author also writes the suggestion for the researchers, practitioners, or relevant policymakers.

-- Acknowledgments (if any).
-The author writes acknowledgments to people or institutions who help research activities, such as research grants.
+- Acknowledgements (if any).
+The author writes acknowledgements to people or institutions who help research activities, such as research grants.